 Gena Castro Rodriguez is a psychologist and licensed marriage and family therapist in private practice, adjunct professor at the University of San Francisco and Chief of the Victim Services Division for the San Francisco District Attorney’s Office.
 Dr. Castro Rodriguez received her bachelor’s degree in psychology from Sacramento State University, a master’s degree in Counseling Psychology from the University of San Francisco, and her Doctorate in Clinical Psychology from the California Institute for Integral Studies.
 Dr. Castro Rodriguez completed her doctoral internship at the San Francisco Psychotherapy Research Group Clinic.
 Her research interests include the areas of interpersonal trauma, the cycle of violence, delinquency and criminal behavior, victimology, gender responsive strategies and secondary trauma.
 Dr. Castro Rodriguez has taught at the University of San Francisco graduate counseling psychology program for eight years and teaches Trauma and Crisis among other courses.

-Dr. Castro Rodriguez is currently the Chief of the Victim Services Division for the San Francisco District Attorney’s Office.
-She oversees the work with more than 9,000 victims of violent crime a year and teams including victim advocacy, California Victims of Crime Compensation, Restitution, and Mass Casualty.
-For more information on the Victim Services Division please visit the San Francisco District Attorney's Office website.
+Dr. Castro Rodriguez is the former the Chief of the Victim Services Division for the San Francisco District Attorney’s Office where she oversaw the work with more than 9,000 victims of violent crime a year and teams including victim advocacy, California Victims of Crime Compensation, Restitution, and Mass Casualty.

 Dr. Gena Castro Rodriguez, Psy.D., LMFT